mixpanel/docs/pages/docs/what-to-track.md

 # What to Track?

-It takes less than 5 minutes to track events to Mixpanel.
 In this guide, we provide some guidance on what to track and how to track it.

 ## What to Track
 We recommend starting with just two events, which can provide a lot of value with little effort.